kokeshita/kokeshita/README.md

 I am a Spanish Linguist from Argentina looking for opportunities to learn and build skills in the tech field in all things language related.

 📖
-I have completed courses in Data Science, NLP and I'm currently on my way to get certified as a UX/UI and Conversation Designer.
+I have completed courses in Data Science, NLP and I'm currently delving into the UX field with recent certifications in UX/UI Design and Conversation Design.

 <!---
 kokeshita/kokeshita is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.